Clustering-based collocation for uncertainty propagation with multivariate dependent inputs

-The outline of this paper is the following: in Section \ref{sec:scext}, we briefly summarize stochastic collocation and multivariate inputs.
-We discuss the challenges of dealing with correlated inputs, and we introduce the concept of clustering-based collocation.
-In Section \ref{sec:methods}, we describe three different clustering techniques.
+The outline of this paper is the following: in Section \ref{sec:scext}, we start by briefly summarizing stochastic collocation and multivariate inputs.
+We discuss the challenges of dealing with dependent inputs, and we introduce the concept of clustering-based collocation.
+In Section \ref{sec:methods}, we describe three different clustering techniques and give a convergence result for one dimension.
 In Section \ref{sec:res}, we present results of numerical experiments in which we test our clustering-based collocation method, using the clustering techniques described in Section \ref{sec:methods}.
-In Section \ref{sec:compare}, these methods are compared against standard SC methods for uncorrelated inputs, in which the data set is constructed through a Gaussian copula.
+A test case from computational fluid dynamics (lid-driven cavity flow) is described in Section \ref{sec:ldcf}.
 The conclusion follows in Section \ref{sec:conclusion}.